How Do You Write Congratulations In Japanese

 • Q: How do I express congratulations formally, like in a business setting?

-A: Use 心よりお祝い申し上げます (Kokoro yori oiwai moushiagemasu), which means "I sincerely offer my congratulations."
-This is highly formal and respectful.
+A: Use 心よりお祝い申し上げます (Kokoro yori oiwai moushiagemasu), which means "I sincerely offer my congratulations.* **Q: Is it okay to use English phrases like "Congrats!Worth adding: " This is highly formal and respectful. " in Japanese?

 A: In very casual settings, especially among younger generations, it's becoming more common.
-However, it's best to avoid English phrases in formal situations.
+Still, it's best to avoid English phrases in formal situations.

 • **Q: How can I make my congratulations more personal?